octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

 ## Adding the BuyTicket Entrypoint

 The smart contract needs to expose another entrypoint.
-The method is the same that has been detailed for the first entrypoint:
+The method is the same as the one detailed for the first entrypoint:

-1. Defining the type parameter.
+1. Define the type parameter.
 This type should be `unit`, since the buyer does not get to choose the ticket id:
 ```js
 type buyTicketParameter is unit
 ```